 A week before heading back to the states and civilian life, Petty Officer 1st Class Corey Baughman, of Explosive Ordinance Disposal Mobile Unit 5, Detachment 51, was to climb Mt.
 Fuji on Dec.
 9-12, 2011, as a way of saying goodbye to his friends.
-He and others got more than they bargained for on what turned out to be a harrowing weekend on the mountain.
+Baughman's efforts helped a climber who had fallen fight off shock and certain death.
+The man was rescued the next day.

 PHOTO COURTESY OF COREY BAUGHMAN